Ellivers/WorldTool/README.md

 # WorldTool

-***This branch is currently being reworked and will not function/have all features for a while.
+***This branch is currently being reworked and will be pretty buggy and not have all features for a while.
 If you want to clone the current version with all features, please check out the [old branch](https://github.com/Ellivers/WorldTool/tree/old) instead.***
 <br></br>
 <br></br>